dgaydukov/cert-spring5/files/spring5.md

 before => sayHello, [], com.example.spring5.Person@3ecd23d9
 Hello, I'm Person
 ```
-As you see, first time aspect didin't apply, but second time it applied (cause our flow pointct will apply aspect only when called from specific class and method).
+As you see, first time aspect didn't apply, but second time it applied (cause our flow pointcut will apply aspect only when called from specific class and method).
 You can also use `ComposablePointcut` with 2 methods `union` and `intersection` if you want to pass several `methodMatchers`.
 If you need to combine only pointcuts you can use `PointCut` class, but if you want to combine pointcut/methodmatcher/classfilter you should use `ComposablePointcut`.